mtungle/jekyll-now/_posts/2018-11-25-Illion-Analytic-Exercise.md

 ## Dealing with Imbalanced Data - Up Sampling

-Machine learning models need the number of data points in each class to eb roughly in the same size in order to work properly.
+Machine learning models need the number of data points in each class to be roughly in the same size in order to work properly.
 Otherwise, they will likely treat BAD loans as noise.
 One simple way to work around the problem is up sampling the minority data.
 It means replicating BAD loan data so that the number of BAD loan data is closely equal to the number of GOOD loan data.

 First, we need to split the data into training set and testing set.